cecilegltslmcs/car_co2_emission/README.md

-# CO2 emissions from cars selled in France
+# CO2 emissions for cars sold in France